 Rarible vs OpenSea: Security

-Recently, a report from Check Point, a cybersecurity firm, stated that security issues in an NFT marketplace might allow malicious hackers to take a user’s NFTs and crypto tokens in a single transaction.
-This risk is owing to the security gap between the infrastructure of Web2 and Web3.
+While both platforms have experienced issues with fraud, OpenSea has been the subject of more security problems, including a recent smart contract attack that left users exposed to NFT theft.
+Furthermore, a recent report by Check Point, a cybersecurity firm, revealed that security vulnerabilities in NFT marketplaces could allow malicious hackers to steal a user’s NFTs and crypto tokens in a single transaction due to the security gap between the infrastructure of Web2 and Web3.
+Despite being great, these are not the safest NFT marketplaces.

 Rarible vs OpenSea: Supported Wallets

 MetaMask, a popular Ethereum wallet, is supported by OpenSea.
 Additionally, it collaborates with other businesses including Bitski, Coinbase, and Fortmatic.

 Some of the other wallets supported by OpenSea are: